Choose an electricity or gas retailer and know what to do if things go wrong.

 If things go wrong

-If you're having problems with your electricity or gas services, eg you think you've been overcharged, have an an issue with electricity or gas cutting out, or you're not being charged what you expected:
+If you're having problems with your electricity or gas services, for example, you think you've been overcharged, you have an an issue with electricity or gas cutting out, or you're not being charged what you expected:

 • Contact your electricity or gas provider as soon as possible.
 Your provider must hear your complaint and respond to it.

-• Contact Utilities Disputes whosecore role is to provide a disputes resolution service.
+• Contact Utilities Disputes whose core role is to provide a disputes resolution service.
 They investigate complaints and respond to enquiries.
-They will talk you though your options and help with moving through an issue.
+They will talk you through your options and help with moving through an issue.

 Utilities Disputes